Standards

 Because OpenCRVS is a core component of Digital Public Infrastructure, we are committed to conforming to interoperable data standards.

-Civil Registration standards: Digital Convergence Initiative
+Civil Registration standards:

-DPI standards: Centre for Digital Public Infrastructure - G2PConnect
+DPI standards: -

 Healthcare standards: By using FHIR as a standard for our NoSQL datastore, Hearth and OpenCRVS compatibility with OpenHIE standard interoperability layer OpenHIM, OpenCRVS seamlessly connects civil registration to health services.
 We can receive birth and death notifications from the hospital setting and expose registration events to any other technical system, such as National ID, via our FHIR standard API gateways.